 Are you worried you’ll look awkward in your wedding, engagement, or elopement photo session gallery?
 Here’s the thing – almost everyone thinks they’re going to look awkward in photos.
 And you know what?
 Getting your pictures taken, even with a professional photographer, will probably even feel a bit awkward at times.
 And that’s normal, I promise.

 Without a doubt, one of the first things couples say when chatting with me is “I have to warn you, we’re really awkward in photos…” Does that sound familiar?
 Then this post, my friend, is for you!
-Keep scrolling for my 5 tips for easing the awkward at your next photo session!
+Continue reading to learn how to make your photo session feel more fun and natural.

 5 Tips for Feeling Comfortable During Your Photo Session

 1. Hire a photographer you vibe with

 I cannot stress this enough: Hire a photographer that you feel comfortable speaking with.
 You don’t have to be the best of friends, but I often tell couples on Zoom calls that it’s important to feel like you could at least spend an hour getting coffee with me.
 Why?
 Because getting your photo taken can be an awkward experience, and working with someone you already feel a little bit comfortable with increases the likelihood that you’ll be able to relax during your time together.
 In my opinion, this is the most important tip out of the five.

 So, when you first start searching for a photographer be sure to speak with a few different ones to help you get a feel for each vendor’s personality and process.
 Photographers learn how to photograph at flattering angles, in good light, and often have extensive practice working in the service industry.
 Photographers vary in personality type though, so it’s worth speaking with a few different people to determine who you’re most aligned with.